thin-edge/community/README.md

 ps this will be constantly updated with the latest info we have. so check often!

 1. thin-edge.io members participating in [events](/src/calendar.md)
+2. on the issues page you can see where we are working on regarding content and events.